Thank you for your interest in assisting the Women’s Legal Centre. There are a number of ways you may be able to assist the Centre with its work.

 To undertake this volunteer work it is a requirement of the Centre that solicitors have a current practicing certificate and be an experienced family law solicitor.

-Unfortunately because of a lack of resources the Centre does not have the capacity to offer training and supervise solicitors therefore the Centre requires that solicitors are experienced family law practitioners.
+Unfortunately because of a lack of resources the Centre does not have the capacity to offer training to volunteer solicitors therefore the Centre requires that solicitors are experienced family law practitioners.

 Other Areas of Law